SarahRayssa/Projeto_Cambio/README.md

-## Conversor de Moedas, Dolar e Real
+## Currency Converter, Dollar and Real

-# Tecnologias Usadas:
+# Technologies Used:
 - HTML
 - CSS
 - JavaScript

-É um projeto feito para aprimorar os estudos em Front End.
+It is a project made to improve Front End studies.